carlosefr/vagrant-templates/README.md

 ## Dependencies

 You'll need [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
-Some templates require the `vagrant-vbguest` plugin installed (to share folders with the host) and may also require the `vagrant-reload` plugin (to allow the VM to be immediately rebooted after provisioning).
+Some templates may ask to install the `vagrant-vbguest` plugin (to share folders with the host) on `vagrant up` if they need it.

-## Notes

 ### Host-Only Networking

 Starting with version 6.1.28, VirtualBox restricts the address ranges usable in [host-only networks](https://www.virtualbox.org/manual/ch06.html#network_hostonly) which causes `vagrant up` to fail as it tries to create an host-only network using a disallowed address range.

-To work around this, the templates in this repository force `vagrant up` to use the `vboxnet0` network, which must be created beforehand.
-Go to `File -> Host Network Manager` in VirtualBox and create the `vboxnet0` network if it doesn't already exist, also making sure it has the DHCP server enabled.
+To work around this, the templates in this repository force `vagrant up` to use the `vboxnet0` network, **which must be created beforehand**.
+Go to `File -> Host Network Manager` in VirtualBox and create the `vboxnet0` network if it doesn't already exist, also making sure it has the DHCP server enabled (default).

 ### Local Customization

 The default VM size is defined in the `Vagrantfile` but, sometimes, it's useful to locally override these settings without affecting other users of the same repo.
 Do this by creating a `.vagrant_size.json` next to the `Vagrantfile` with the following (example) contents:

 ```json
 {
     "cpus": 2,